wfernandes/dotfiles/README.md

 ## Other Reminders

+### CoC
+Remember to install the following in vim with :CocInstall
+- coc-git
+  For seeing changes in the git file.
+- coc-yaml
+  For yaml changes

+### Terminal
-- Setup iterm with Alt-Forward and Alt-Backward keys.
+- For MacOS, Setup iterm with Alt-Forward and Alt-Backward keys.
 See [this post][jump-forward-backward] or load the iterm-key-bindings.itermkeymap
 - Ensure `echo $BASH_VERSION` is >= v4